Sandra J. Sucher

 MBA Class of 1966 Professor of Management Practice, Joseph L. Rice, III Faculty Fellow

 SANDRA J. SUCHER joined the Technology and Operations Management Unit faculty of Harvard Business School after 25 years in industry and nonprofit management.
-Presently, she leads and teaches the required MBA course, “Leadership and Corporate Accountability” and also leads and teaches "The Moral Leader" – an elective in the MBA curriculum.
-She has taught "Technology and Operations Management" and related courses in various Executive Education programs.
-Her current research focuses on layoffs and the management of labor mobility, leadership and character development, moral leadership, learning through literature, and the management of differences.
+She has led and taught the required MBA course, “Leadership and Corporate Accountability” and has taught "The Moral Leader" – an elective in the MBA curriculum.
+She has also taught "Technology and Operations Management" and related courses in various Executive Education programs.
+Her current research focuses on the human costs of layoffs and their alternatives; she also studies moral leadership, learning through literature, and the management of differences.
 Professor Sucher has published two books on the Moral Leader course: an instructor’s guide, Teaching The Moral Leader: A Literature-Based Leadership Course (Routledge 2007), and a student textbook, The Moral Leader: Challenges, Tools, and Insights (Routledge 2008).

 From 1986 until 1998, Sucher worked at Fidelity Investments.
 As Vice President of Corporate Quality, she focused the firm's division-level quality groups on customer loyalty research.
 As Vice President of Retail Service Quality, she set service strategy for the retail business and improved service and operations processes, introducing process management as a framework for cross-functional improvement.
 As Vice President of Human Resources for Fidelity's Service Company, she introduced statistical process control to improve the quality of operations performance in Fidelity's retail back office.